Undergraduate

 Why Study History?

-Individual reasons for studying history vary widely.
-Some people look to the past for answers to moral or political questions, others are curious about a particular topic or period they have encountered in high school classes, books, movies, or museums, still others are driven by questions about their family's background or their own identity.
-All of these and others are valid reasons for studying the past.
+Individual reasons for studying history vary.
+Some people look to the past to answer moral or political questions.
+Others are curious about a particular topic or period they have encountered in high school classes, books, movies, or museums.
+Still others are driven by questions about their family's background or their own identity.
+All are valid reasons for studying the past.

-A history degree or history courses are excellent preparation for graduate or professional school.
+A history degree offers excellent preparation for graduate or professional school.
 A small number of our majors go on to become professional historians.
-For most majors and minors training in history provides a strong background for further study and careers in such fields as law, teaching, journalism, or business.
+For most majors and minors, training in history provides a strong background for further study and careers in such fields as law, teaching, journalism, or business.

 Who Studies History?

-Each year more than 4,000 students from every school on the Evanston campus enroll in history courses.
-Most of these students are non-majors who wish to satisfy their historical curiosity.
-Though the department offers courses in numerical sequence, 100-400, it is not necessary to take history courses in order.
-Freshmen are not limited to 100- and 200-level courses; and 300-level courses may be taken before 200-level courses.
+Each year more than 4,000 students from every school at Northwestern enroll in history courses.
+Most of these students are non-majors who wish to satisfy their historical curiosity, and the History Department offers courses suitable for students of all skill levels.

 100-level courses are seminars designed to introduce students to the techniques of historical analysis.
 200-levels are survey lecture courses, designed to introduce students to the substance of large historical fields.
-300-level courses usually cover smaller fields and are distinguished from 200-levels mainly by being narrower in scope.
-However, most 300-level courses require a higher degree of sophistication in skills and knowledge; thus, students who are unsure of their background in a field should consult the course description and/or the instructor.
+300-level courses cover smaller fields and are distinguished from 200-levels mainly by being narrower in scope.
+Many 300-level courses require a higher degree of sophistication in skills and knowledge; thus, students who are unsure of their background in a field should consult the course description and/or the instructor.
+In most cases, though, it is not necessary to take 200-level courses before enrolling in 300-level courses, and students who have excelled in AP History should feel confident taking 300-level course offerings.
 400-level courses are designed for graduate students, but on occasion exceptionally well qualified undergraduates may take them if they have received the permission of the instructor.